New Korean Orthography: History

 After the establishment of the North Korean government in 1945, the North Korean Provisional People's Committee began a language planning campaign on the Soviet model.
 Originally, both North Korean and South Korean Hangul script was based on the Unified Plan promulgated in 1933 under the Japanese.
 The goals of the independent North Korean campaign were to increase literacy, re-standardize Hangul to form a "New Korean" that could be used as a cultural weapon of revolution, and eliminate the use of Hanja (Chinese characters).
 The study of Russian was also made compulsory from middle school onward, and communist terminology—such as Workers' Party, People's Army, and Fatherland Liberation War—were rapidly assimilated into Korean.
 The ban on Hanja in 1949 (excepting parenthetical references in scientific and technical publications) was part of a language purification movement which sought to replace Sino-Korean vocabulary and loanwords from Japanese with native neologisms on the grounds that they were "reactionary" and separated the literary intelligentsia from the masses.
-New dictionaries, monolingual and bilingual Russian-Korean, were to be based on the concept of "self-reliance" (juche); place names and personal names modeled after Chinese naming practices were also purged and replaced with socialist concepts.
+New dictionaries, monolingual and bilingual Russian-Korean, were to be based on the concept of "self-reliance" (juche), place names and personal names modeled after Chinese naming practices were also purged and replaced with socialist concepts.

-In 1948, the New Korean Orthography was promulgated, along with the Standard Language Orthography Dictionary.
+In 1948, the New Korean Orthography was promulgated, along with the Standard Language Orthography Dictionary, which aimed to provide a unified guideline for the usage of the new script.
 The Communist Party of Korea claimed that this New Orthography was the first in Korean history to represent the language of the proletariat.
 The only publications to use the New Korean Orthography were the linguistics journal Korean Language Research and the 1949 Korean Grammar.
 The language standardization efforts were interrupted by the Korean War and hampered by Kim Il Sung's disapproval of the new orthography.
 In March 1958, the new orthography's creator, Kim Tu Bong, was purged from the Party, and linguistics journals began publishing attacks on him and his system.
 From then on, proposals for script reform were restricted to the idea of writing Hangul horizontally, rather than in syllable blocks.
 Linguistic journals also continued to attack "foreignisms" from Chinese and English (e.g., pai pai/bai bai 바이 바이, "bye bye").
 In the 1960s, Kim Il Sung issued a directive that would bind all future language planning to Korean ethnic nationalism, saying that "people of the same racial make-up, the same culture, living in the same territory ... [have a] need for a nationalistic, pure standard".
 Thus, Pyongan dialect was chosen as the standard dialect for North Korean, purely for the reason that it was considered less "contaminated" by foreign cultures and capitalists.
 The legacy of the New Korean Orthography lies in North Korea's modern use of Hangul, which reflects morphology more than pronunciation as it does in the South.

+Its historical significance has been recognized by linguists, and since then it has been proposed to add the six additional letters into the Unicode system in order to preserve it.